The best cloud document storage makes it simple and easy to manage and organize shared files and folders across your teams.

 Some software applications will save your data to the cloud regardless, but provide an option to use their own services or integration a cloud storage provider.
 Google Chromebooks are sold on the principal of saving all of your work and documents to the cloud.

-Here then are the best in cloud document storage solutions.
+Here then are the best cloud document storage providers currently available.

-OneDrive, previously known as SkyDrive, was rolled out in 2007 as Microsoft’s own cloud storage platform.
-It works as part of the Microsoft Office Suite and gives users 5GB of free storage space.
+Microsoft OneDrive, previously known as SkyDrive, was rolled out in 2007 as Microsoft’s own cloud storage platform.
+It works as part of the Microsoft 365 office Suite and gives users 5GB of free storage space.
 Registered students and those working in academia are given 1TB of free storage.

 OneDrive is available for all platforms.
-You need to have a Hotmail or Microsoft account but this is very easy to set up.
-Users can collaborate on, share and store documents.
+You need to have a Microsoft account but this is very easy to set up.
+Users can then collaborate on, share and store documents.

 OneDrive also gives you offline access to documents so you can always have your most important documents at your fingertips.
 It comes pre-installed on all Windows 10 machines and can be easily accessed or downloaded onto other platforms.

 Google One, on the other hand, offers not just additional storage space but also additional features.
-For storage capacity there are different plans for individuals, with the main three being 100GB for £1.59/month, 200GB for £2.49/month (or £24.99 per year), or 2TB of storage for £7.99 (or £79.99 per year).
+For storage capacity there are different plans for individuals, with the main three being 100GB, 200GB, or 2TB of storage.
 Additional plans with more storage are available as required.

 On these individual plans are additional options, such as setting up a shared family account to use your storage, plus promotions for other Google services.